-AREA OF CONCENTRATION: The purpose of this six-semester, 13-month, 59 college credit program is to educate currently certified surgical technologists in the specialty of Surgical First Assisting and promote knowledge based critical thinking in the safe practice as an entry level surgical first assistant.
+AREA OF CONCENTRATION:

+The purpose of this 59-college credit, Certified Surgical Technologist (CST)/ Tech in Surgery- Certified (TS-CJ to Surgical First Assistant (SFA) Bridge program, is to promote knowledge based critical thinking in safe practice and educate students in the specialty of surgical first assisting as an entry level surgical first assistant.
 Upon completion of all core graduation requirements, graduates of this program will receive a College Credit Certificate (CCC) as a Surgical First Assistant.
 Successful completion of the program will allow graduates to apply to take the national certifying examination provided all the eligibility requirements currently established are met.
 Students may choose to complete the requirements for an Associate in Science (AS) degree by completing the additional General Education requirements.

-This college credit certificate is only available to those who are currently certified as a Certified Surgical Technologist (CST) by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
+This college credit certificate is only available to those who are currently certified as a Certified Surgical Technologist (CST) by the National Board of Surgical Technology and Surgical Assisting (NBSTSA) or Tech in Surgery - Certified (TS-C) by the National Center for Competency Testing (NCCT).

-To apply for this program of study, students should obtain a program application packet from the Health Sciences web page containing a current listing of admission guidelines and course requirements.
+To apply for this program of study, students should obtain a program information packet from the Health Sciences web page containing a current listing of admission guidelines and course requirements.

+PRIMARY ADVISORS:

-PRIMARY ADVISOR: Shannon Smith, (850) 769-1551, ext.
-3551
+Brittany Page, (850) 769-1551, ext.
+3551 Ashley Krawczynski, (850) 769-1551 ext.
+5881